-Joan brings significant life experiences into her practice.
-Prior to becoming a therapist, she worked at an international consulting firm in both the United States and Germany, raised two adopted children in the North Shore, and volunteered at numerous nonprofits throughout the Chicago area.
-These experiences provide her with unique insight into the special concerns of students, parents, seniors, business professionals, military families, caregivers, cancer patients, and individuals with disabilities, and refugees.
+Joan brings significant life experience into her practice.
+Prior to becoming a therapist, she worked at an international consulting firm in both the United States and Germany and volunteered at numerous nonprofits throughout the Chicago area serving veterans, individuals with disabilities, and refugees.
 She was also a team leader on six international mission trips to help teens from the North Shore learn about other cultures.

-Joan’s work with her clients is trauma-informed, helping individuals recognize how various events from their past might impact how they think, feel and act today through talk therapy and EMDR, when appropriate.
-She also incorporates mindfulness techniques into her work to help individuals learn how to regulate their emotions.
+Joan’s work with her clients is trauma-informed, helping individuals recognize how various events from both their childhood and more recent past impact how they think, feel and act.
+She is certified in EMDR, grief education, mindfulness, and yoga, and uses the skills and knowledge acquired through these trainings to help her clients learn to regulate their emotions.
 Her goal is for every client to leave therapy feeling more balanced and empowered to direct their own lives.